jasonmimick/get-started-aws/README.md

 This Get-Started project uses the [MongoDB Atlas AWS Quick Start]() and the [MongoDB Atlas CloudFormation Resources]().

+The project will deploy the MongoDB Atlas AWS Quick Start.
+The Quick Start provisions complete MongoDB Atlas deployments through CloudFormation using official MongoDB Atlas AWS CloudFormation Resource Types.

+After you `get-started.sh` with this Get-Started project you will have a complete MongoDB Atlas deployment managed through AWS CloudFormaiton.
+This includes:

+    * 1 Project
+    * 1 M10 MongoDB Atlas Cluster
+    * 1 AWS IAM Role
+    * MongoDB Atlas Database Users via AWS IAM Integration
+    * 1 Project Ip Access List entry
+    * VPC Peering (optional) [TODO/ need add this option to get-started]

 ## Pre-requisites

+### AWS Tooling

+In order to use this Get-Started project you need to install the AWS cli on your machine.
+You can download and install from: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

 ### Docker